romaninsh/terms/frontend/content/blog/cycling-training-by-the-numbers.md

 I use 3 type of software - navigation, tracking and music.
 For the navigation I have used TomTom in the past, but last 2 years I have switched to [Komoot](https://www.komoot.com).
 I'm not sure why it's not being more popular in UK, it has amazing map (based on [opencyclemaps](https://www.opencyclemap.org)), navigation directions and social features.
 Multi-point route planning can be done in the browser, on a big screen or directly in the app.
 Various pre-sets allow to plan route for cycling with kids, road cycling or off-road.
 For comparison, Google Maps will give you always some type of one-fits-all cycle route.

 Cyclemeter is a very powerful software, the best you can find really.
-Can't list all the great features here, but the most unique ones would be voice guidance for hitting your HR / Cadience targets, complex activity planning and historical stats.
+Can't list all the great features here, but the most unique ones would be voice guidance for hitting your HR / Cadence targets, complex activity planning and historical stats.

 ## Goal 1: Consistency